Knight Review - Strategic Review of the Student Visa ProgramBy Mark Webster

 - Introduction of a new work visa for graduates of universities in Australia which may last between 2 and 4 years

 Overall, the changes are most beneficial to university students, particularly those undertaking Master and PhD qualifications by research.

 The changes introduce more discretion in assessing visa applications for students, moving away from a strict application of the Assessment Level System which relies only on the nationality of the visa applicant and the type of course to be studied.

 The Genuine Temporary Entrant Requirement will be introduced from November 2011 and will apply to all student visa applications lodged on or after this date.

 Prospective students will still need to show they are a "genuine student" under the current assessment level system and so meet financial, English and other criteria.
-However, the new "Genuine Temporary Entrant" requirement will allow DIAC officers to consider the following criteria in assessing student visa applications:
+However, the new "Genuine Temporary Entrant" requirement will allow Department of Immigration officers to consider the following criteria in assessing student visa applications: